Unity-Technologies/ml-agents/docs/Migrating.md

 * `AgentInfo.actionMasks` has been renamed to `AgentInfo.discreteActionMasks`.
 * `BrainParameters` and `SpaceType` have been removed from the public API
 * `BehaviorParameters` have been removed from the public API.
+* `DecisionRequester` has been made internal (you can still use the DecisionRequesterComponent from the inspector). `RepeatAction` was renamed `TakeActionsBetweenDecisions` for clarity.

 ### Steps to Migrate
 * Add the `using MLAgents.Sensors;` in addition to `using MLAgents;` on top of your Agent's script.